 Why restate it this way?

-But, there are some interesting statistics from these studies if you dig deeper.
+But, these studies have some interesting statistics if you dig deeper.
 Even when Small Business Owners are working more hours and sometimes making less money,

 - 92% do not regret starting their business; and